Bankableflunky5/Tech-Interface/README.md

 ## Note

-This desktop technician interface is designed to work seamlessly with the TechRepair Booking Form system:
+This desktop technician interface is designed to work with the TechRepair Booking Form system:

 Booking Portal Repository:
 https://github.com/Bankableflunky5/Booking-in-Form